Sainik School, Gopalganj: Management

 The Sainik Schools are managed by a Society which is registered under the Societies Registration Act (XXI of 1860).
 A Board of Governors that functions under the Chairmanship of the Defence Minister, is the Chief Executive Body of the Sainik Schools Society.
 The Board of Governors meets at least once a year.
 The school has a Local Board of Administration for overseeing the functioning of the school and its finances.

 The Chief Minister or the Education Minister of the state is among the members of the Board of Governors.
 An officer of the Ministry of Defence is nominated to supervise and coordinate the functioning of the school and functions as the Honorary Secretary of the Sainik Schools Society.
 The Honorary Secretary is assisted by officers and staff of the Ministry of Defence.
 This includes two inspecting officers of the rank of Colonel or equivalent.
-The Principal of the school is Col. Amit Dagar, Headmistress Lt.
-Col. Smita and the Administrative Officer is Sqn Ldr Piyush Kumar.
-Mr. SK Biswal, PGT(Eng) is the Senior Master of the school.
+The Principal of the school is Col Amit Dagar, Vice Principal Wg Cdr Aditi Ghosh, and the Administrative Officer is Maj Ashish Verma.

 Admission

-Admissions are given in Class VI, and Class IX.
-Admission for classes VI and IX is carried out on the basis of an entrance exam usually held in January.
+Admissions are given in Class VI and Class IX.
+The admission for classes VI and IX is based on an entrance exam usually held in January.

-Publish of Admission Form: During the month of October to December.
+Publication of Admission Form: During October to December.

 Last date of Submission of Admission form: First week of December.

 Date of Entrance exam: First Sunday of January.

-The school is for boys between the ages of 10 and 18 years.
-Boys are admitted to Class VI and IX while the majority of the admissions take place in the 6th class, since 1993, a small number of candidates are also admitted to Class IX.
+The school is for boys between the ages of 10 and 18.
+Boys are admitted to Class VI and IX, while most of the admissions take place in the 6th class.
+Since 1993, a small number of candidates have also been admitted to Class IX.

-An All India Sainik Schools Entrance Examination is held annually by NTA.
-There is a 67% quota for students of the host state, Bihar, 25% quota for defence candidates, and 15% and 7.5% respectively for SC and ST candidates.
+An All India Sainik Schools Entrance Exam is held annually by NTA.
+There is a 67% quota for students of the host state, Bihar, a 25% quota for defence candidates, and 15% and 7.5% respectively for SC and ST candidates.
 The rest of the boys come from the general category.
-About 3000 students from the state/country vie for admission for about 60 seats.
+About 3000 students from the state/country vie for admission to about 60 seats.